machdyne/luft/README.md

 Luft is an experimental open-source air sensor controller with sockets for up to four MQ gas sensor modules.
 In addition to MQ modules, you can also connect a SEN55 module (particulate matter, Volatile Organic Compounds, Nitrogen Oxides, humidity, and temperature) and a I2C oxygen sensor, CO₂ sensor, or other I2C sensors.

+![Luft](https://github.com/machdyne/luft/blob/2c4f1d8e13273574a24588450f4d979c41fc7301/luft.png)

 Luft enables remote monitoring of gasses, air quality and other environmental factors.

-![Luft](https://github.com/machdyne/luft/blob/2c4f1d8e13273574a24588450f4d979c41fc7301/luft.png)

 The alarm can be triggered by either the MCU or the MQ modules based on their potentiometer setting.
 The alarm is only activated when JP1 is shunted with a jumper or key switch.

 This repo contains schematics, PCB layouts, a DIN-mountable 3D-printable case, and documentation.

+Find more information on the [Luft product page](https://machdyne.com/product/luft-air-sensor-controller/).

 ## Configuration (Tasmota)